 The Top Five Teen Risky Behaviors

-What exactly does teen risk behavior look like?
+What exactly are risky behavior examples?
 There’s a wide range of behavior patterns that can be classified as risky.
 In general, however, risky behavior in teens can be broken down into roughly five categories.

 - Behavior that may lead to violence or injury: This category includes being in a fight, bullying or being bullied, carrying a weapon, self-harm, and considering or attempting suicide.